Mark Miodownik: Education

 Miodownik attended Emanuel School in South London.
-In 1987 he went up to St Catherine's College, Oxford where he graduated with a Bachelor of Science degree in metallurgy.
+In 1987 he went to St Catherine's College, Oxford where he graduated with a Bachelor of Science degree in metallurgy.
 He completed his Doctor of Philosophy degree in turbine jet engine alloys at Linacre College, Oxford in 1996, specifically oxide dispersion strengthened (ODS) alloys.
 For the presentation of his doctoral work at Oxford, he was awarded the Hetherington Prize in 1995.

 Mark Miodownik says that his interest in materials came from an incident when he was stabbed in the back with a razor blade, on his way to school.
 Realising that a small piece of steel had done him so much harm started his interest in materials.

 Career and research

-Miodownik's scientific research is primarily in Materials Science, Metallurgy and Biomechanics.
+Miodownik's scientific research is primarily in materials science, metallurgy and biomechanics.

 He has also been key to the development of the concept of sensoaesthetics, which is the "application of scientific methodology to the aesthetic, sensual and emotional side" of materials.

 Broadcasting

-Miodownik is widely known for his broadcasting and outreach work.
-In 2001 he gave a series of talks at the Institute of Contemporary Arts (ICA) on aesthetics in the arts and sciences.
+In 2001 Miodownik gave a series of talks at the Institute of Contemporary Arts (ICA) on aesthetics in the arts and sciences.
 In 2003 he co-founded the Materials Library, a website for people working in materials science, with a grant from NESTA.
 In 2005 he organised two talks at Tate Modern on the influence of new materials on the arts.
 In 2006 he and two other scientists produced AfterImage, an installation that explores light and colour perception, which was exhibited at the Hayward Gallery.
 In 2007 the Materials Library made a podcast, "What can the matter be?", hosted by the Tate.
 He was interviewed by Jim Al-Khalili for The Life Scientific first broadcast on BBC Radio 4 in March 2014.

 He was one of the judges of the 2008 Art Fund Prize.
 He often gives talks at the Cheltenham Science Festival, of which he is a member of the advisory group.
 In 2010 he placed 89 in a Times list of the 100 most influential people in science and delivered that year's Royal Institution Christmas Lectures.
 The three-part series, Size Matters, looked at how size influences everything, including the shape of the universe, and aired on BBC Four in late December.

 Miodownik has done work with the Tate Modern, the Hayward Gallery, and the Wellcome Collection.
 He has close ties to the Royal Institution of Great Britain and presented a Friday Evening Discourse in February 2013 entitled "Strange Material".
 His television appearances include Wonderstuff on BBC Two in August 2011, The How it Works series on BBC Four in 2012 and The Genius of Invention on BBC Two in early 2013.
 He also appeared as a regular guest on Dara Ó Briain's Science Club on BBC Two in late 2012.